chetanft/Summary-Dashboard/README.md

 # TMS Dashboard

 A comprehensive Transportation Management System (TMS) Dashboard for monitoring and managing logistics operations.
+This application provides real-time insights into transportation metrics, order tracking, and operational alerts to help logistics managers make informed decisions.

 ## Table of Contents